-With the arrival of the summer season the problem of water retention and cellulite becomes a nuisance for many women, who run for cover seeking quick results to reduce orange peel skin.
-Let's see how to approach the problem by analyzing why water retention and cellulite is formed and relying on safe and natural solutions to limit its aesthetic impact.
+With the arrival of the summer season the problem of water retention and cellulite becomes a nuisance for many women, who run for cover looking for quick results to reduce orange peel skin.
+Let's see how to approach the problem by analyzing why water retention and cellulite form and relying on safe and natural solutions to limit their aesthetic impact.

 Water retention VS Cellulite